 My only complaint is that the service was not very good.
 The reason we felt was because we had to wait for over an hour for a table.
-The lady did not tell so of wait would be so long.
-This reminded me of the time we waited in a long, long life of the dinosaurs at the museum.
+The lady did not tell would be so long.
+This reminded me of the time we waited in a long, long if the dinosaurs at the museum.
 But, since we had to wait so long we got to shop at the restaurant store.
 There were things for kids and parents to buy.
 My sister said, "I liked shopping even better than the food."